Baptistemontan/leptos_i18n/docs/book/src/declare/03_plurals.md

 ## How to know which to use:

-There are resources online to help you find what you should use, my personal favorite is the [Unicode CLDR Charts](https://www.unicode.org/cldr/charts/44/supplemental/language_plural_rules.html).
+There are online resources that help determine which plural rules to use, my personal favorite is the [Unicode CLDR Charts](https://www.unicode.org/cldr/charts/44/supplemental/language_plural_rules.html).

-## What if I need multiple counts ?
+## What if I need multiple counts?

 If you need multiple counts, for example: